opnfv/calipso/README.md

 We are going to enhance the way Cloud Network Administrators(CNA) and Tenant Network Administrators(TNA) Understands, Monitors and Troubleshoot highly distributed OpenStack and other virtual Environments.

-We are following Domain-Driven-Design process and procedures:
+Product developed using micro-services and following the Domain-Driven-Design process and procedures:
 ref: http://www.methodsandtools.com/archive/archive.php?id=97

-### Prototype Intent:
+### Product Intent:

 Provide CNA and TNA with support for:
 <br>